 Type and date are discernible, although some spots may be worn out.
 Some lettering should be apparent, if not necessarily readable.

-Major devices and features are evident as outlines. although the coin overall is heavily worn.
+Primary devices and features are evident as outlines.
+Although the coin overall is heavily worn.

-Coin has a full rim plus major devices and features are clearly outlined.
-Heavy wear.
+The coin has a full rim, major devices are easily identified, and features are clearly outlined.
+The coin is heavily worn but easily identifiable.

 VG-8 (Very Good)